vyos/vyos-documentation/docs/interfaces/vxlan.rst

 VXLAN
 -----

-VXLAN is an overlaying Ethernet over IP protocol.
+VXLAN is an overlaying Ethernet over IP protocol, it's described in :rfc:`7348`.
-It is described in RFC7348_.

 If configuring VXLAN in a VyOS virtual machine, ensure that MAC spoofing (Hyper-V) or Forged Transmits (ESX) are permitted, otherwise forwarded frames